List of OnePlus products: OnePlus Nord CE 4

 Released in April 2024, the OnePlus Nord CE 4 features a large 6.7-inch FHD+ resolution display with support for 120 Hz refresh rate.
 The display also has the Aqua Touch technology which will help users interact with the phone's screen even when it has some water drops on top.
 The device is powered by a Qualcomm Snapdragon 7 Gen 3 processor coupled with up to 8 GB of RAM and 256 GB of internal storage.
 The internal storage can be expanded up to 1 TB with a microSD card.
 The OnePlus Nord CE4 houses a 5,500 mAh battery, which OnePlus claimed was the largest ever installed in a OnePlus phone, supporting 100 W SUPERVOOC charging for rapid charging.
 The device features a camera system comprising a 50-megapixel Sony LYT-600 sensor, accompanied by an 8-megapixel ultra-wide sensor, and a 16-megapixel selfie camera.

 OnePlus Nord 4

 Released in August 2024, the OnePlus Nord 4 features a Qualcomm Snapdragon 7+ Gen 3 chipset, departing from the Mediatek Dimensity chipsets used in the Nord 2 5G and Nord 3.
 The Nord 4 features a 5500mAh battery with 100 W SuperVOOC charging.
-It has a 6.74-inch fluid AMOLED 120Hz display with a screen-to-body ratio of ~90.0%.
+It has a 6.74-inch fluid AMOLED 120 Hz display with a screen-to-body ratio of ~90.0%.
+It features a premium metal unibody design.